w3c/webrtc-encoded-transform/sdp-explainer.md

 The requirements on the parameters are:
 - either mimetype or fmtp parameters must be different from any existing capability

-When a codec capability is added, the SDP machinery will negotiate these codecs as normal, and the resulting payload type will be visible in RTCRtp{Sender,Receiver}.getCapabilities().
+When a codec capability is added, the SDP machinery will negotiate these codecs as normal, and the resulting payload type will be visible in RTCRtp{Sender,Receiver}.getParameters().

 ## For SDP negotiation